chedim/cliffhanger/README.md

 The language is under (yet another) redesign, so no current implementations are available.

 # Cliffhanger VM
-Cliffhanger applications are executed using a distributed virtual machine that loads cliffhanger definitions from a file system-like data sources and executes them against a distributed object tree.
+Cliffhanger applications are executed using a distributed virtual machine that loads cliffhanger definitions from a file system-like data sources and executes them against a distributed data tree.

+## Cliffhanger modules
+Cliffhanger modules are folders with '.cliff' extension in their name that contain a data tree template stored as a tree of files in which file paths and file names are directly mapped onto VM's data tree with the exception of `.ct` files that define cliffhanger triggers and for which file extensions will be excluded from the path.

+Examples:
+- The value of file `module.cliff/example/readme` will be accessible via path `/example/readme` on the data tree
+- `module.cliff/example/img/logo.png` => `/example/img/logo.png`
+- The value of file `module.cliff/example/feedback.ct` will be parsed as cliffhanger definitions that will be attached to path `/example/feedback`

 ## Data Tree
 Cliffhanger VM maintains a tree of scalar values.